xpmethod/xpmethod.github.io/_posts/projects/2014-12-25-digital-justice.md

 - Inoculation.
 Please remember to get appropriate shots for travel in the region.
 Consult with your physician before travel.

+Do not hesitate to email one of the organizers with any questions.
+We will email detailed instructions about the venue, directions, and food closer to the date.
+Check this page for updates.

 Provisional Schedule
 ========================================================

-July 2-3, pre-event workshop (R&R)
+July 2-3, pre-event workshop

 - 2 day workshop on book digitization and shadow libraries, with the local community, Open Media Library and Memory of the World crews.

 Day 1, June 4

-- 2hr Closed Meeting: Epistemic Practice
+- 2hr Core Meeting: Epistemic Practice
 - 2hr Workshop I: Knowledge Labor & Production
 - 2hr Public Panel: Tactical Media

 Day 2, July 5

-- 2hr Closed Meeting: Epistemic Practice
+- 2hr Core Meeting: Epistemic Practice
 - 2hr Workshop II: Access & Distribution
 - 2hr Public Panel: Decolonizing Knowledge Architectures